yegor256/blog/_drafts/aop-method-logging.md

 we want some other class to intercept every call to method `power()`, measure its execution time, and send this information to slf4j.

+We want that interceptor to understand our `@Loggable` annotation and log every call to that specific method `power()`.
+And, of course, the same interceptor should be used for other methods, where we'll place the same annotation in the future.

 This case perfectly fits with the original intent of AOP &mdash;
 to avoid re-implementation of some common behavior in multiple classes.
 Logging is a supplementary feature to our main functionality and